-The new Chopard 24 Hours of Le Mans 2015 Superfast Chrono Porsche 919 Jacky Ickx Edition (Ref.
-168535-3003) (wow, that’s a really long name indeed) is, for all practical purposes, simply a new iteration of last year’s Superfast Chrono Porsche 919 ref.
-168535-3002 model.
+The Chopard 24 Hours of Le Mans 2015 Superfast Chrono Porsche 919 Jacky Ickx Edition (Ref.
+168535-3003) (wow, that’s a long name) is, for all practical purposes, simply a new iteration of the last year’s Superfast Chrono Porsche 919 ref.
+168535-3002.
 The only thing that makes it visually different is a set of new color accents on the dial and bezel flange.
-Now also proudly wearing Jacky Ickx’s signature on its engraved case back cover, the watch was originally designed to celebrate the long-standing partnership between the two high-end brands, but, it so happened that it also praises Porsche’s decisive victory at 2015 24 Hours of Le Mans.
+Now also proudly wearing Jacky Ickx‘s signature on its engraved case back cover, the watch celebrates the long-standing partnership between the two high-end brands, but, it so happened that it also praises Porsche’s decisive victory at 2015 24 Hours of Le Mans.

-While sporting the same elements as the base model, the new watch sports a number of elements of exterior styling that make it even more desirable with its look, which is both sportier and somehow more refined than the 2014 version.
+While sporting the same elements as the base model, the Jacky Ickx Edition sports several elements of exterior styling that make it even more desirable with its look, which is both sportier and somehow more refined than the 2014 version.
 It is that rare event when adding corporate colors to otherwise monochromatic design made the timepiece look a lot better.

 The case is well-shaped, although some may find its exterior finish a bit over the top when it comes to all these engraved lines that somehow remind me of luxury coffee machines with their brushed steel surfaces and black accents.